 However do not boil the spinach leaves for long time.
-Just blanch them in hot water for two or three minute with a bit of sugar.
+Just blanch them in hot water for not more than 5 minutes with a bit of sugar.
 If you boil the leaves for long time some nutrients will be lost.

-On a side note you can also make palak paneer without blanching the spinach leaves.
+On a side note you can also make the spinach sauce without blanching the spinach leaves.
 It does increase the flavor but I am not very comfortable cooking greens without blanching them.

 So it is your preference to blanch or not, I suggest you blanch the leaves while making for toddlers and kids.